Laura Lyon White: Early life and family

 Laura Lyon was born on April 12, 1839, near French Lick, Indiana.
 Her father was Jonathan Lyon, a prosperous flour mill owner.
 Shortly after her birth, the family moved to Fort Des Moines in Iowa.
 White was an unruly, adventurous, independent teenager.
 She persuaded her family to enable her to attend college, and she enrolled in the literature program of Ohio's Oberlin College in 1856.
 White did not graduate, but rather returned to Des Moines in 1858 and became active in town society.
 She helped plan celebrations to mark the town's selection as the state capital.

 She met Lovell White, a banker, in 1857, and the couple were soon engaged to be married.
 Shortly after their marriage, the financial panic of 1857 forced Lovell into bankruptcy in March 1858.
 Seeking better opportunities, the couple moved to California in the fall of 1859.

 They began their new life in the rough-and-tumble California Gold Rush mining camp of French Corral, California in the Sierra Nevada foothills.
 The Whites went on to operate a general store there for five years.
 The gold deposits in this area were not accessible by conventional techniques.
-However, the newly-developed method of hydraulic mining was successfully used here.
+However, the newly developed method of hydraulic mining was successfully used here.
 This mining practice had severe adverse effects on the surrounding forests and watershed.
 Her first two children were born in French Corral, but both died early in life of scarlet fever.

-In 1864, the Whites moved to San Francisco, California to take a position with a bank owned by William Chapman Ralston.
+In 1864, the Whites moved to San Francisco, California to take a position with the Bank of California, a bank owned by William Chapman Ralston.
 Lovell White subsequently advanced in position at the bank, and the couple's financial situation was secured.
 In gratitude for Ralston's assistance, the Whites named their third and last child for him.